bharathanand0/EV-Planner/README.md

 # EV-Planner
-EV-Planner is a tool to place EV charging stations.
+EV-Planner is a tool to place EV charging stations using unsupervised machine learning.
 Here is a one minute elevator pitch: https://youtu.be/Hq33CfAVbVw

 The EV-Planner framework consists of three main steps:
 - Creating a clustering instance, including pre-processing geospatial data such as EV density